BU’s Zaman awarded grant for device designed to address problem

 “The device will be an easy-to-use, robust system” for weeding out phony and ineffective drugs, Zaman promises.
 Operating on a pump, tubing, and a microchip smaller than a credit card, the shoebox-sized PharmaCheck would weigh in at less than 10 pounds.
 There are currently methods for testing drugs’ effectiveness, Zaman says, but they’re inadequate, expensive, or require highly trained personnel and equipment.

-He says that PharmaCheck, which he’s developing with help from the United States Pharmacopeial Convention, the Wallace H. Coulter Foundation and the US Agency for International Development, would be given to governments, nongovernmental organizations, drug companies, and perhaps hospitals.
+He says that PharmaCheck, which he’s developing with help also from the United States Pharmacopeial Convention and the Wallace H. Coulter Foundation, would be given to governments, nongovernmental organizations, drug companies, and perhaps hospitals.
 “The final number of the devices [to be deployed] and the cost are being determined as we speak, but it will be extremely affordable, where each test will cost only a few cents at most,” he says.
 The device will also test drugs for tuberculosis and other infectious diseases, he says.

 PharmaCheck is another prong in Pakistan-born Zaman’s crusade to bring modern technology and medicines to poor nations.
 He and his students have worked on inventing an inexpensive, solar-powered symptoms meter to detect childhood pneumonia.
 In other work, his lab is trying to build a computer model of the metastasis of cancer cells.

-One of the consortium partners, the USAID, is helping to select test sites for the initial batch of devices.
+One of the consortium partners, the US Agency for International Development, is helping to select test sites for the initial batch of devices.
 PharmaCheck was one of more than 500 research projects competing for consortium grants and one of only 15 winners.
-Melinda Gates presided at the awards ceremony, says Zaman, who calls himself “humbled and honored” by the grant.+ Comments
+Melinda Gates presided at the awards ceremony, says Zaman, who calls himself “humbled and honored” by the grant.